Wilhuff-Tarkin/WinForms/README.md

 Brief:

-App should accept as input .xml file with below structure:
+App should accept .xml file as input with structure as shown below:

 ```
 <input>